PyO3/pyo3/guide/src/memory.md

 [documentation for `Python::new_pool()`]({{#PYO3_DOCS_URL}}/pyo3/prelude/struct.Python.html#method.new_pool)
 for more information on safety.

-This memory management can also be applicable when writing extension modules.
+This memory management can also be applicable when writing native modules.
 `#[pyfunction]` and `#[pymethods]` will create a `GILPool` which lasts the entire function call, releasing objects when the function returns.
 Most functions only create a few objects, meaning this doesn't have a significant impact.
 Occasionally functions